sonic-net/SONiC/FAQ.md

 ###SCOPE
 Q. Is SONiC a Linux distribution?

 A. No, SONiC is a collection of networking software components required to have a fully functional L3 device that can be agnostic of any particular Linux distribution.
-Today SONiC runs on Debian
+Today SONiC runs on Debian.
+SONiC on Ubuntu is coming very soon.

 ----------